Historic Hurricane Irma Makes Itself Felt Across Florida In These Photos & Videos

-After making its way across the Florida Keys, Hurricane Irma made landfall in southwest Florida today, bringing with it pounding winds and rain that have left over 3.3 million people without power.
+After making its way across the Florida Keys, Hurricane Irma will make landfall in southwest Florida today, bringing with it pounding winds and rain that have left over 1.5 million people without power.

-After changing course, Irma, which was downgraded to a Category 2 storm on Sunday evening, is making its way up the western coastline, expected to make its next landfall in the Tampa Bay area instead of Miami as first predicted.
+After changing course, Irma, which was downgraded to a Category 3 on Sunday afternoon with 120 mph winds, is making its way up the western coastline, expected to make its next landfall in the Tampa Bay area instead of Miami as first predicted.
 “It could make landfall anywhere along the west coast,” Michael Brennan, a senior hurricane specialist at the National Hurricane Center, told the Washington Post.
 “It’s really hard to predict where the eye will make landfall on the west coast once it leaves the Keys.”

 Gov. Rick Scott of Florida warned on Saturday night that Florida could get as much as 18 inches of rain and that cities like Naples and Tampa Bay could be completely submerged by 15 feet storm surges.
 The National Weather Service called Irma "a life-threatening situation" and warned Florida residents on Twitter, "If winds go calm, you're in the eye.
 Stay inside!
 Winds dramatically shift and will do so violently!
 STAY INSIDE!"